Why Weekends Don’t Feel Restful Anymore

 You are technically not at work.
 You don’t feel like you’re not at work.

-Why Does Sunday Feel Like This?
+Why Does Sunday Feel Worse Than Saturday?

 At its simplest, it is anticipatory anxiety.
 Your mind is wired to scan for threats and it begins to rehearse the week ahead, before it has even started.
 It is trying to prepare you, to give you a head start on the potential problems.
 The intention is protective.
-The effect is a quiet panic and a destruction of your rest time.
+The effect is a subtle panic and a destruction of your rest time.

 What Can Help?